Main Salmon

 Mile 71.15 – California Creek Camp:

 River Left.
 This is a large, popular camp that features a sprawling beach just downstream from California Creek.
+This is a reservable camp.

 Mile 72.81 – T-Bone Camp:

 River Right.
 This is a low water beach that may have been named for its proximity to Bull Creek.
+This is a reservable camp.

-Mile – Maxwell Bar:
+Mile 73.4 – Maxwell Bar:

 River Left.
 This is a large beach with minimal to no shade.
 Great camp for kids as there’s a large sand dune to jump off of into the river.
+This is a reservable camp.

 III